batocera-linux/batocera.linux/board/recalbox/fsoverlay/recalbox/share_init/roms/ngp/_readme.txt

 Put your neogeo pocket roms in this directory.

-Rom files must have a .ngp" or ".ngc"" extension.
+Rom files must have a ".ngp/.ngc/.zip" extension.

 You can download neogeo pocket roms on planetemu : http://www.planetemu.net/roms/snk-neo-geo-pocket